rocket770/Fetchbot-Grasping-Simulation/README.md

 # Fetchbot-Grasping-Simulation

 Controls the fetch bot to find, move to, and grasp an object in front of it.
+The code uses matlab to connect to and control the fetch bot.
+It will first make the fetch bot scan for objects around it, by telling the bot to tilt its camera around while matlab processes the image and looks for a blue object (It will also try to find a better image if possible).
+Matlab will then calculate the coordinates of the object in the robot base's frame of reference, than use a variety of commands, including a moveit! bridge node written in python to navigate to, and grasp the object.
+[Here](https://youtu.be/HRn41opEtRI) is a video of it working (this is not my submitted video demo).

 ## Contributors